the-gdmo/TheRepBot/README.md

 This app is open source and licensed under the BSD 3-Clause License.
 You can find the source code on GitHub [here](https://github.com/the-gdmo/TheRepBot).

 ## Version History
+### 16.0.0
+* Make it so alternate command award can be used without issue
+* Make it so users aren't infinitely put into a restriction key
 ### 15.1.0
 * Make it so alternate award logic won't be triggered by non-alternate command users
 * If an invalid alternate command is used (eg !awarded, .awarding), then no comment will be left on the comment